November 17: Today in Royal History

 Full name: Louis Stanislas Xavier

 King Louis XVIII of France was born in 1755, during the reign of his grandfather King Louis XV of France.
 He was the son of Louis, Dauphin of France, and Princess Maria Josepha of Saxony, and the brother of King Louis XVI of France who was beheaded during the French Revolution.
 In 1771, Louis married Princess Maria Giuseppina of Savoy, the daughter of the future King Vittorio Amadeo III of Sardinia and Infanta Maria Antonia of Spain.
-The marriage was far from loving, with Louis finding his bride ugly and repulsive of character.
+The marriage was far from loving, with Louis finding his bride ugly and repulsive.
 The couple had no children.
 During the French Revolution, Louis escaped France.
 In April 1814, following Napoleon’s overthrow, the French Senate restored the Bourbons to the French throne and Louis XVIII officially became King of France.

 Unofficial Royalty: King Louis XVIII of France